Adam Green recalls meeting The Strokes for the first time in ‘Meet Me In The Bathroom’ clip

 - READ MORE: The Strokes, LCD Soundsystem and the New Golden Age of New York music: an interview with Lizzy Goodman

-A new preview snippet of Meet Me In The Bathroom sees The Moldy Peaches’ Green and Kimya Dawson encounter Julian Casablancas for the first time.
+A new preview snippet of Meet Me In The Bathroom includes a story of when The Moldy Peaches’ Green and Kimya Dawson encountered Julian Casablancas for the first time.
 “One day, me and Kimya were at our friend’s party,” Green explained over archive footage.

 “This drunk guy called Julian comes over – he’s in the bathroom doing drugs with this young lady… breaks the shower.
 Somebody said he was a singer in a band called The Strokes.
 [I thought], ‘This guy’s crazy – I’ve gotta see this band’.”